 The landscape around the river has a surprising country feel to it as it passes Roseburn, opening into a kind of small, thicketed meadow.
 A small wooden bridge across the Water Of Leith leads to a wooden staircase up to the Scottish National Gallery of Modern Art.

-The river arcs around with a rough path alongside it, as it passes near Haymarket, with a steep wooded slope to one side and studio type residences on the edge of the water to the other.
+The river arcs around with a narrow path alongside it, as it passes near Haymarket, with a steep wooded slope to one side and studio type residences on the edge of the water to the other.

 The path and river wrap around a hotel, passing under a small bridge via a metal walkway, and follows a twisty, narrow, woodland path to noisy waterfalls at the otherwise sleepy Dean Village.